Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 next_step: "add backup_verified evidence or keep remediation manual"

-Keep judgment.md or an excerpt in precedents.md if they became part of the educational evidence package.
-Local out/duel.json and out/invariants.json can be left outside the repository if they can be reproduced by a command.
+Keep judgment.md or an excerpt in precedents.md if they became part of the learning evidence bundle.
+Local out/duel.json and out/invariants.json can be left out of the repository if they can be reproduced by a command.

-The stage contract of file arbitration begins with the Coordinator role.
-They open the session, set the round order, manage the dispute queue, and are responsible for the official protocol in judgment.md.
-The judgment.md itself is the session decisions journal: which round passed, which diff was reviewed, which evidence was deemed sufficient.
+The contract for the stages of file-based arbitration starts with the Coordinator role.
+They open a session, set the order of rounds, keep the dispute queue, and are responsible for the official protocol in judgment.md.
+The judgment.md itself is the session's decision log: which round passed, which diff was considered, which pieces of evidence were deemed sufficient.

-The minimal cycle is: the Coordinator receives the original specification, breaks it down into checkable files, assigns Implementor, Verifier, and Safety roles for critical risks, and prohibits advancing to the next stage without recording the previous stage's result.
-The full charter of roles with voting weights (vote_weight), quorum, and veto conditions is in Part 3.
+The minimal cycle is this: the Coordinator accepts the initial specification, breaks it down into checkable files, assigns the Implementor, Verifier, and Safety roles for critical risks, and forbids moving to the next stage without recording the result of the previous one.
+The full role charter with voting weights (vote_weight), quorum, and veto conditions is in part 3.
 Here we are interested in how these same roles work around one specific disputed change.

 What this means in practice.
 Take a short verdict from chat: